-An assessment of the data reveals that 12% of students in grades 3-5 are not meeting high standards in reading.
-Additionally, 23% of students in grades 3-5 are not making learning gains in reading, while 21% of the lowest 25% are not making learning gains in reading.
-However, students in grade 3 were most successful with 80% of reference and research and 75% of comparison questions being answered correctly.
-Data indicates the need for additional help with words and phrases and main idea/purpose.
-Students answered 67% and 73% of these questions correctly, respectively.
-Fourteen percent of students in grade 3 required intensive instruction and tutoring in fluency, comprehension, and context clues to assist them in reaching state required mastery level and make learning gains.
+An assessment of the data reveals that 92% of students in grades 3-5 are meeting high standards, scoring Level 3-5, in reading.
+Additionally, 24% of students in grades 3-5 are not making learning gains in reading, while 31% of the lowest 25% are not making learning gains in reading.
+However, students in grade 3 were most successful with Words/Phrases answering 86% correct.
+Data indicates the need for additional help with Comparisons and Reference/Research.
+Students answered 75% of these questions correctly.
+Ten percent of students in grade 3 require intensive instruction and tutoring in fluency, comprehension, and context clues to assist them in reaching state required mastery level and make learning gains.

-Students in grade 4 were most successful with questions pertaining to main idea/purpose and comparisons.
-Seventy-eight percent and 74% of these questions were answered correctly, respectively.
-Students need additional help with word phrases and reference and research.
-Seventy-one percent of these questions were answered correctly.
-However, their greatest are of need is reference and research with only 50% of these questions being answered correctly.
-Fourteen percent of students in grade 4 can benefit from intensive instruction in all the above mentioned areas to assist them in reaching state required mastery level.
+Students in grade 4 were most successful with questions pertaining to Words/Phrases.
+Eighty-three percent of these questions were answered correctly.
+Students need additional help with Comparisons and Reference/Research.
+Seventy-one percent and 67% of these questions were answered correctly, respectively.
+Eighteen percent of students in grade 4 can benefit from intensive instruction in all the above mentioned areas to assist them in reaching state required mastery level.

-Students in grade 5 were most successful in comparisons with 77% of these questions being answered correctly.
-Students need additional help with identifying main idea/purpose, words/phrases and reference/research.
-Seventyfive percent of these questions were answered correctly.
+Students in grade 5 were most successful in Reference/Research with 83% of these questions being answered correctly.
+Data indicates that students need additional help with Words/Phrases and Comparisons.
+Seventy-one percent and 73% percent of these questions were answered correctly, respectively.